layilin/SP23-33852/_texts/sc-page063.md

 - Gather'd by those, who drink the Volga's wave, [150]
 - (Prince of Europa's streams, itself a sea)
 - Equals your potency!
 Did planters know
-- But half your virtures; not the Cane itself,
+- But half your virtues; not the Cane itself,
 - Would they with greater, fonder pains preserve!

 - STILL other maladies infest the Cane, [155]